 - 5.1.
 The Local Code of Governance Arrangements is a statement of the policies and procedures through which we direct and control our functions and how we interact with service users, the local community and other stakeholders.
 It enables the IJB to demonstrate that its governance structures comply with the core and sub principles contained in the Framework, and test their governance structures and partnerships against the Framework's principles. - 5.2.
-A key development over the last year was the approval of the new IJB Risk Management Framework.
-Plans to review and update our Communications Strategy were delayed in light of the pandemic and shall be prioritised in 2021/22. - 5.3.
-Despite the pandemic, all key governance groups continued to meet (virtually) however, where appropriate, priorities and the frequency of meetings were reviewed to reflect the focus on our COVID response.
+The Local Code of Corporate Governance is subject to ongoing review to ensure that internal controls, risk management and other governance arrangements are improved through the implementation of the framework.